Top 5 Ski Resorts for Beginners

 The Les Esserts area is the largest of the beginner zones in Verbier, with one drag lift and 2 magic carpets at your disposal.
 The short gentle slopes are situated next to the Hameau bus stop and a popular restaurant terrace which is great for anyone on foot or serves as a good rest or meeting point for your group.

-So what next?
 We have plenty of fantastic independent instructors in all of these popular beginner-friendly resorts.
 On Maison Sport you have the luxury of reading reviews ahead of time so you will be able to pick an instructor that suits your exact needs.
-You will also be able to chat to your instructor before your trip so they are on hand to answer any questions you may have with regards to your trip and your lessons.
+You will also be able to chat to your instructor before your trip and ask any questions you may have with regards to your lessons.

 The Independent Instructors on Maison Sport are Waiting for You!